technix/atrament-web-ui/README.md

 ### "About" screen

-You may add an "About" screen to your game with `#about` global tag.
+Author can add an "About" screen to the game with the `#about` global tag.
 When it is set, UI shows "About" button on the main game page.
-Clicking on it will display content from the function in the Ink file - see example:
+Clicking it will display content from the function in the Ink file - see example:
 ```
 # about: game_about